AchimPieters/esp32-homekit-qrcode/README.md

 ## macOS Application

-A simple SwiftUI interface is included under `MacApp/` to run the generator on macOS.
-Open the folder in Xcode and build **HomeKitQRCodeApp**.
-The app provides fields for all generator parameters, displays the rendered label and allows saving the PNG file.
+A SwiftUI application lives in the `MacApp/` directory.
+Open `MacApp/Package.swift` in Xcode to build **HomeKitQRCodeApp**.
+The package bundles the Python generator and required fonts, provides fields for all generator parameters, displays the rendered label and allows saving the PNG file.